 \end{rem}

-Building upon the works of \cite{GL1} and \cite{SY1}, it is well-known that any infinite connected sum of spherical $3$-manifolds and some copies of $\mathbb{S}^1\times \mathbb{S}^2$ admits a complete metric with (uniformly) positive scalar curvature.
+Building upon the works of \cite{GL1} and \cite{SY1}, it is well known that any infinite connected sum of spherical $3$-manifolds and some copies of $\mathbb{S}^1\times \mathbb{S}^2$ admits a complete metric with (uniformly) positive scalar curvature.
 In this paper, we establish the converse:

-\begin{theorem} Any complete orientable $3$-manifold of uniformly positive scalar curvature is homeomorphic to an infinite connected sum of spherical $3$-manifolds and some copies of $\mathbb{S}^1\times \mathbb{S}^2$. \end{theorem}
+\begin{theorem} Any complete and connected orientable $3$-manifold of uniformly positive scalar curvature is homeomorphic to an infinite connected sum of spherical $3$-manifolds and some copies of $\mathbb{S}^1\times \mathbb{S}^2$. \end{theorem}